bronybro/bronybro_i3wm/README.md

-# bronybro_i3wm-
+# bronybro_i3wm
-My i3, i3status and conky .config files
+i3, i3status and conky .config files

 Resolution of using monitor: 1024х768